-I am not combative by nature but whenever I pick a quarrel with a friend, the one thing I can’t stand is the interference of a third person who’d rather poke his nose into our affairs than resolve issues in his own backyard.
+I am not combative by nature but whenever I had a quarrel with a friend, the one thing I couldn’t stand is the interference of a third person who’d rather poke his nose into our affairs than resolve issues in his own backyard.

 So, I was naturally riled by Pakistan Prime Minister Imran Khan’s 50-minute long speech at the 74th session of the United Nations General Assembly (UNGA) on 27 September.

 He exceeded the 15-minute time limit to serve platitudes on climate change, economic disparity and Islamophobia in the first half of his maiden address.
 The second half was solely devoted to the situation in Kashmir after the Indian government led by Prime Minister Narendra Modi scrapped Article 370.

 His speech restored my belief in the idea that a man’s itch to be meddlesome is directly proportional to his incompetence in overcoming his own roadblocks.

 Fear Of Radicalization Or Opportunity To Incite Muslims?

 Alluding to the clampdown on all communication in Kashmir post the revocation of Article 370, Imran Khan said,